top of page

 TRC Resources

 The Truth and Reconciliation Commission (TRC) in South Korea was established in 2005 to investigate and reveal the truth about past human rights violations and injustices that took place during Korea's turbulent history.
-The final report resulting from TRC1 and TRC2 investigations and focusing on inter-country adoptions from Korea was released May 2025, however only 56 of the 311 were investigated and concluded.
-Additionally, what "Reconciliation" looks like is still inconclusive.
-TRC3 is set to begin in 2026 and will open the investigation for new cases.
+TRC3 has passed in Korean Parliament and the latest investigation is set to begin soon in 2026.
 For Adoptees interested in joining and submitting a case, please see the helpful links below, as registration and file preparations are underway.

 View our FAQ outlining general objectives, expectations, next steps, and open items of the TRC.